WildPastry/TicTacToe/README.md

 ## TicTacToe

-Using react sript to build an interactive game.
+Using React to build an interactive game.